coproc/PolyPieces/README.md

 ```

 ## Tests
-See the doctests in the implementation files.
+See the doctests in the implementation files and the tests in folder [`test/`](https://github.com/coproc/PolyPieces/tree/master/test).
+The doctests can be invoked by running the corresponding implementation file.
+The other tests can be invoked by running [`run_tests.py`](https://github.com/coproc/PolyPieces/tree/master/run_tests.py) in the root folder.